petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/theme-favicon-yaml-configuration-reference.md

-# Theme Favicon Client Extension Usage and Properties
+# Theme Favicon YAML Configuration Reference

-You can use client extensions to override the favicon for your pages in Liferay.
-When you deploy a theme favicon client extension, the icon file included with it becomes available for any page in Liferay.
-You can access it in a separate *Client Extensions* tab when you configure the favicon for a page from the Page Design Options menu.
+Here is a guide to setting up the definition for a theme favicon client extension in your `client-extension.yaml` file.

 ## Usage Details